Newfoundland

 Unique facts and fascinating details

-- Newfoundlands have webbed feet that act like natural paddles in the water.
+- Newfoundlands have webbed feet, which act as natural paddles for swimming.

-- The breed is famous for its 'sweet' temperament, often referred to as the 'nanny dog' in literature.
+- The breed is famous for its 'sweet' temperament, often referred to as a 'nanny dog' due to its patience with children.

 Frequently Asked Questions